 Focus and Scope

-The Journal of Southeast Asian Human Rights (JSEAHR) is an academic journal jointly organised and operated by the Centre for Human Rights, Multiculturalism and Migration (CHRM2), which is based out of the University of Jember, and the Indonesian Consortium for Human Rights Lecturers (SEPAHAM).
+The Journal of Southeast Asian Human Rights (JSEAHR) is an academic journal jointly organized and operated by the Centre for Human Rights, Multiculturalism and Migration (CHRM2) based out of the University of Jember and the Indonesian Consortium for Human Rights Lecturers (SEPAHAM).